sneharajendran167/Multiple-Disease-prediction/README.md

 Parkinson

-2. User enters required medical parameters
+2.User enters required medical parameters

 Streamlit automatically generates input fields.

-3. Data is passed to the StandardScaler
+3.Data is passed to the StandardScaler

 Scaler ensures model gets correct format.

-4. The selected ML model predicts:
+4.The selected ML model predicts:

 🔴 Disease Present or

 🟢 No Disease

-5. Result is shown with colors and icons for better readability.
+5.Result is shown with colors and icons for better readability.

 **Screenshots**